 Southside Center of Hope (the "Organization") is a not-for-profit corporation incorporated in 1983.
-The Organization is dedicated to providing housing for women and children in the Chicago Woodlawn community.
+The Organization is a social service agency whose mission is to provide housing and a continuum of supportive services to women and children in underserved communities to empower them to transfer their lives.